-In 2016 the P&C undertook a Cool Schools review that included an audit of all classrooms to identify strategies to ensure social, environment and economic sustainability.
-A recent grant was received to install roof insulation throughout the school.
+In 2017 the P&C continues to review Cool Schools that included an audit of all classrooms to identify strategies to ensure social, environment and economic sustainability.
 The school and the P&C are adopting other recommendations to reduce the demand for and on air conditioned classrooms.
 The increase in school population, including the inclusion of the Yeerongpilly ECDP on the school site in 2015 explains the increase in the environmental footprint in recent years.

-ENV IRONMENTAL FOOTPRINT INDICATOR S
+ENVIRONMENTAL FOOTPRINT INDICATORS

 Years Electricity kWh Water kL

-2013-2014 89,239 0

 2014-2015 159,699 429

 2015-2016 171,294 1,669

+2016-2017 175,203 5,253